rust-lang/rust/text/0000-os-str-pattern.md

     ```

     As a workaround, we introduced `find_range` and `match_ranges`.
 Note that this is already a
-    problem to solve if we want to make `Regex` a pattern.
+    problem to solve if we want to make `Regex` a pattern of strings.

 # Rationale and alternatives
 [alternatives]: #alternatives